fbpx ...

 • Current weekly video consumption on the internet is increasing year by year.
 Global consumers will watch an average of 17 hours of live video a week by 2023.

-• Online video viewing is growing every year; 92% of internet users watch digital video weekly, and 27% of internet users watch live streaming content weekly.
+• Online video viewing is growing every year; 92% of internet users watch digital videos weekly, and 27% of internet users watch live-streaming content weekly.

-• Streaming video is also becoming part of our daily routine, with adults ages 18-34 in the U.S. of 20% watch streaming video multiple times a day
+• Streaming video is also becoming part of our daily routine, 20 adults ages 18-34 in the U.S. of 20% watch streaming video multiple times a day

 Live Streaming Apps:

-• YouTube was the second-most-used social media platform in Q2 2023, with an average of 27 hours and 26 minutes per month per user (TikTok was first, with 33 hours and 38 minutes).
+• YouTube was the second-most-used social media platform in Q2 2023 within live streaming market, with an average of 27 hours and 26 minutes per month per user (TikTok was first, with 33 hours and 38 minutes).

 • One of the top content categories for live streaming is video games (although other genres have been steadily gaining speed since 2020).
 Twitch and YouTube Gaming — the two biggest streaming platforms dedicated to video game streams) had a combined total of 5.488 billion watched hours for gaming content in Q3 2023 alone.